CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ### Example

 ```
-cumulus@leaf01:mgmt:~$ nv set
+cumulus@leaf01:mgmt:~$ nv set vrf default router bgp neighbor swp51 address-family ipv4-unicast weight 10
 ```

 - - -

 ## nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family ipv6-unicast

-Provides commands to configure the peer IPv6 unicast address family.
+Provides commands to configure the BGP peer for IPv6.

 - - -

 ## nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family ipv6-unicast attribute-mod

-Provides commands to configure the attribute mode for the address family.
+Provides commands to configure the BGP attribute mode for IPv6.

 - - -

 ## nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family ipv6-unicast aspath

-Provides commands to configure options for handling AS_PATH for prefixes from/to peer for the specified address family
+Provides commands to configure options for handling the AS_PATH for IPv6 prefixes to and from the peer.

 - - -

 ## nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family ipv6-unicast aspath allow-my-asn

-If enabled, it is acceptable for a received AS_PATH to contain the ASN of the local system
+Turns on or off the option to allow the received AS_PATH to contain the ASN of the local system.

 - - -

 ## nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family ipv6-unicast aspath allow-my-asn occurrences

-Indicates max number of occurrences of the local system's AS number in the received AS_PATH
+Configures the maximum number of times the local system's AS number can be in the received AS_PATH.

 ### Command Syntax